 Stan Rachootin: The giant auk lived all around a lot of the Northern hemisphere,

-Kieran Suckling: when nesting in, uh, Northwest Europe, they nested in very large numbers.
+Kieran Suckling: When nesting in Northwest Europe, they nested in very large numbers.
 So there would be like thousands of them covering, this rocky area together, making a, you know, a cacophonous noise.

 It did not fly because of its tiny wings but it was most at home in the water and it would swim very rapidly, very agile, and would catch fish with this powerful beak and, and consume them.